TezDevs/digital-hooligan/docs/attention-first-draft.md

 But when something goes wrong, they slow people down.

-An operator opens the dashboard and tries to answer a simple question:
+An operator opens the dashboard and asks a simple question:
 “What actually matters right now?”

 Instead of narrowing the problem, the dashboard expands it.